bhouston/behave-graph/README.md

 - **Actions** You can implement actions that trigger animations, scene scene variations, or update internal state: Log
 - **Logic** You can do arithmetic, trigonometry as well as vector operations and string manipulation: Add, Subtract, Multiply, Divide, Pow, Exp, Log, Log2, Log10, Min, Max, Round, Ceil, Floor, Sign, Abs, Trunc, Sqrt, Negate, And, Or, Not, ==, >, >=, <, <=, isNan, isInfinity, concat, includes.
 - **Queries** You can query the state from the system.
-- **Flow Control** Control execution flow using familiar structures: Branches, delays, if-then, sequences and for-loops.
+- **Flow Control** Control execution flow using familiar structures: Branch, Delay, Debounce, Throttle, FlipFlop, Sequence, Gate, MultiGate, DoOnce, DoN, ForLoop
-- **State** You can set and load state arbitrarily: Set, Get.
+- **Variables** You can create, set and get variable values.
-- **Time** Time nodes allow you to wait: Delay.
+- **Custom Events** You can create, listen to and trigger custom events.

 ### Designed for Integration into Other Systems